eleshuk/spotify-ETL-project/README.md

 The second dataset that I extracted was using the Billboard API ([documentation found here](https://github.com/guoguo12/billboard-charts)).
 By installing billboard.py, I was able to extract the Billboard Hot-100 to find the current top 100 songs (updated every Tuesday).

-After extracting and transforming this data, I loaded both tables into a database by using Postgres to create the schema and then by
+After extracting and transforming this data, I loaded both tables into a database by using Postgres to create the schema and connected to the database using pandas.
+In order to load the dataframes into the database, I converted my saved dataframes to SQL so that I could query it from Jupyter Notebook.